 Debbie has been an environmental educator for the past 10 years after a career as Captain with the United States Air Force and then as a Civil Engineer.
 Deb’s diverse background as an environmental educator has taken her to Belize, Guatemala, and to various institutions here in the United States.
 Her passion for learning and educating enable her to be an ideal education leader with the FLM and if you haven't experienced it yet, Debbie also ensures that all experiences she leads are laced with FUN!

 Gail has enjoyed her time as a project manager spanning a 25-year career, working for Fortune 500 companies including Charles Schwab, Franklin Templeton Investments, Corning, Inc., and various high tech start-ups.
-She moved to the Finger Lakes region in 2009, where she and her husband, JC, share a love of the outdoors, and spend quality time with their 2 English Setters and 1 rescue Australian Shepherd.
-A long-time museum supporter, Gail works as the Grants Administrator, is part of the Advisory Board and volunteers additional hours in various capacities, including the annual 5K paddle event.
+She moved to the Finger Lakes region in 2009, where she and her husband, JC, share a love of the outdoors, and spend quality time with their 3 English Setters.
+She has been a longtime museum supporter, involved in various roles since its implementation.

 Jim has been involved with the Museum since 2008.
 He initially assisted in the Museum site selection process.
 Since, he has volunteered to assist the Museum staff with general site work, small projects and special assignments.
 Recently, Jim was appointed as the Museum's Project Director overseeing an array of capital projects.
 He has been a professional project manager for over 30 years with skills in design, engineering and field implementation.
 In 2014, he retired from LeChase Construction Services after leading two final paramount capital projects at Penn Yan Academy and the Student Leadership Center at SUNY Alfred.
 Jim and his wife, Kathy, have been residents of Branchport since 2006 and have owned a cottage on Keuka Lake since 1995.